gustavocxavier/GlobalAEIG/README.md

 Overview
 --------

-This repository contains code to create the dataset for my work in progress called `Global Aggregate Expected Investment Growth`, I analyze how the aggregate investment plans, conditioned to different life-cycle stages, relates to future wide market returns accross different countries.
+This repository contains code to create the dataset for my work in progress called `Global Aggregate Expected Investment Growth`, which I analyze how the aggregate investment plans, conditioned to different life-cycle stages, relates to future wide market returns accross different countries.
 To reproduce, you can either clone this repository with git, or download the entire content as a zip file by clicking on the `Download ZIP` button on `Code` menu above.
 Than open `start.R` in your R studio.

 CORE PRINCIPLE:
 --------------